15 Best Beaches in Australia (Most People Have Never Heard of the Best One)

 The beach is backed by a long strip of grass that fills up on weekends with markets, families and food trucks.

-It’s a reliable spot for a full day — surf in the morning, lunch at one of the cafes on James Street, and beach in the afternoon.
+It’s a reliable spot for a full day — surf in the morning, lunch at one of the cafes on James Street, beach in the afternoon.

 Gold Coast itineraries tend to focus on Surfers Paradise and theme parks, but Burleigh is worth deliberately adding as a beach day.